 The recommended personal protective equipment should be used by all healthcare professionals during contact with a patient with suspected, probable or confirmed COVID-19 disease, regardless of the healthcare professional's vaccination status.

 As a precaution for unvaccinated or partially vaccinated healthcare professionals who are pregnant, it is recommended that other healthcare professionals should take samples and treat people with probable, suspected or confirmed COVID-19 disease where possible.
-Fully vaccinated healthcare professionals will have effective protection from vaccination and by using recommended protective equipment, and can work as normal.
+Primary vaccinated healthcare professionals will have effective protection from vaccination, especially if they have had a booster vaccine.
+If they also use recommended protective equipment, most healthcare professionals can work as normal.

 For healthcare professionals who are pregnant and who have pregnancy complications or chronic diseases with an increased risk of severe COVID-19 progression (see section on pregnant women and risk factors above), work adjustment or remote working should be assessed based on individual risk.
 This applies regardless of vaccination status.

 All pregnancy check-ups should follow normal guidelines for healthcare.